Mule52/resp_js/README.md

 * README.md
 * SpecRunner.html - html page to run the tests in ArrayUtilsSpec.js using ArrayUtils.min.js

-## Running the tests
+### Running the tests and viewing source

-Run the SpecRunner.html in a browser.
-This will execute Jasmine and run the tests exercising the ArrayUtils.min.js.
+Download the zip file, all-files.zip (https://github.com/Mule52/resp_js/blob/master/dist/all-files.zip) to a local directory.
+Unzip that zip file.
+Open the SpecRunner.html in a browser.
+This will run the Jasmine tests that exercise the ArrayUtil.min.js logic.

-## Built With
+### Built With

 * [Jasmine](https://jasmine.github.io/) - Behavior-Driven JavaScript